zats/LLMToolSwift/README.md

 let result = try await repo.dispatchLLMTool(named: "greet", arguments: ["name": "Sam"]) as?
 String
 ```

+Tip: Parameters with Swift default values are treated as optional in the generated schema; if an argument is missing (or `NSNull`), dispatch uses the function’s default.
+Provided values still override the default with normal type checking.

 ## 2) Tools to JSON Schema

 ```swift